pass-culture/pass-culture-app-native/README.md

 ### Android: No value has been specified for property 'manifestOutputDirectory'

 In Android Studio: File > Settings > Experimental > Gradle -> uncheck "Only sync the active variant" checkbox.

+## Documentation

+### Dev standards

+In doc/ folder you will find `dev standards` on which teams is aligned.
+Standards can of course be improved and new ones can be added.

+To do so:

+- Create a pull request with the standard modification/addition (use TEMPLATE.md for addition)
+- Ask **all** teams members to read your PR

+  | Why: all team is aligned on the way to code, and the best way to do something is shared within all team
+- Make sure you got the approval of every member of the team
+- You can merge :)